-Kids living in poverty don’t have a lot of money — or options.
+Kids living in poverty don’t have a lot of money—or options.
 But poor kids are survivors, and the life lessons they learn are heartbreaking but often invaluable.
 To research for this article, I asked our Liberal America fans and my friend/follower group for input.

 My best resource for the lessons in this article came from A Framework for Understanding Poverty by Ruby K. Payne, Ph.D.
-And yes, I pulled some of it from my own experience, including my many years of working with at-risk youth and my own life as a struggling single mom.

 Here’s the thing.
 What is a quick temporary fix for some people (cardboard on a broken window) is too often a permanent fix for people living in poverty.
 That window stayed covered with cardboard and plastic until my father noticed it and had it fixed for us.